Private Tree Protection By-law

 Guelph values its tree canopy cover and the numerous contributions trees make to the health of our community.
 A private tree protection bylaw is one of the tools the City uses to protect and enhance tree canopy cover, and to help build a sustainable city.

-In late 2022, the City retained a multi-disciplinary consulting team to lead the research, engagement and analysis for Guelph’s Private Tree Protection By-law update.
-We’re seeking your input!
+In late 2022, the City retained a multi-disciplinary consulting team to lead the research and engagement for Guelph’s Private Tree Protection Bylaw update.
+In the spring of 2023 we reached out to the community to hear about your thoughts about and experiences with the private tree bylaw.
+Now we’re seeking your input to options identified for updating the bylaw!

-Thank you to everyone who participated in our survey and conversations throughout phase one.
-We've analyzed the information and summarized all of what we heard throughout the spring of 2023 to share in our what-we-heard summary report.
+Thank you to everyone who participated in our survey and conversations throughout Phase 1.
+We've analyzed the information and summarized what we heard throughout the spring of 2023 to share in our What We Heard Phase 1 Summary.

 For more information, please contact: